RIGHT OF APPEAL FOR EXPULSIONS

 - Unauthorized distribution, selling, or buying of materials or information without prior administration approval

-First Offense – 1 day off campus suspension
+First Offense – 1 day on campus detention

 Third Offense – 3 days off campus suspension / Behavior Contract